saia-burgess-controls/loopback-component-jb-migration/README.md

 # loopback-component-jb-migration

 Migration component for loopback.
-Really early stage.
+Really early stage and does not work as expected yet.

+## Todo:

+  1. Find the correct timing/phase to run the migrations.
+  1. Try to integrate transactions.
+  1. Try to make it possible to load and register tasks (_e.g._ from disk)

 ## Notes: